norayr/compare-programming-languages/README.md

 # Compare Programming Languages

 ##1.
-What's does this codes ?
+What are these codes doing ?
-    Codes finds all prime numbers betwean 2 ..
+    Codes are find all prime numbers betwean 2 ..
 1999.
     And all of them writen with defaults of interpereters/compilers.

 ##2.
-Requirements
+Tested languages
     * go
     * php
     * node js